 To parameterize the dataset objects, a user creates a parameter for each of the dataset objects upon creation.
 For our example above, a user would create a parameter for the CSV dataset populated with the file path of a CSV we wish to copy.
 Alternatively, when creating the Table dataset object, the user would create a parameter that should be populated with the name of the table we wish to populate.

 Once these parameters are created for the datasets, a dynamic variable will be passed to the dataset objects through the pipeline to populate them.
 In the above diagram, the copy activity will pass variables to both the CSV and Table dataset objects at runtime indicating what data they should be referencing.
 The copy activity is able to pass these variables to the datasets because the user will fill in these parameters each time a copy activity is created.

-Below is an ADF pipeline diagram that ideally uses parameterization and creates the least amount of redundancy as possible.
+Below is an Azure Data Factory pipeline diagram that ideally uses parameterization and creates the least amount of redundancy possible.

 As previously stated, parameterization is extremely useful because it allows for a much more flexible ETL solution, which will dramatically reduce the cost of solution maintenance and can save a tremendous amount of time.
 If you are utilizing Azure Data Factory anytime soon, you should consider the aspects of your solution that you could make dynamic through parameterization.

 Some typical scenarios that parameterization allows for, and you should use, are:

 - Dynamic input file names coming in from an external service

 - Conditional Programming

 If you want a more explicit demonstration of how to specifically parameterize and build dynamic data pipelines in Azure Data Factory, I highly recommend watching this video posted by the Microsoft Ignite Youtube Channel, or reading the official Azure Data Factory documentation.